How to Protect Your Job Against the Machines

 Interestingly, as automation takes chunks out of job markets the mainstream has always taken for granted, mainstream workers will look with relish at opportunities and markets it has historically ignored.
 While various ethnic groups, peoples of color, and women have spending power in the billions, mainstream America will increasingly eye the potential dollars to be made from products and services it has little knowledge about.

 This is where it is critical that diverse professionals learn people-skills that take them deeper within their groups AND cross over to developing relationships with other tribes.
 So, instead of trying to run away from your diverse background, embrace it and run with it.
 It is a part of your competitive advantage over the mainstream.

 Despite the pronouncements that the United States is a meritocracy, who you know still matters the most in getting a job and progressing along some career path.
 Today’s workers, no matter their age, need to make goals to reach out to people and groups they don’t know.
 They need to build bridges across which they can share information, skills, and talent.
 The individuals who have personal experience with what you have to share beyond the professional world automatically become your allies when you help them unconditionally.

 Develop Entrepreneurial Skills

-Work will occur when opportunities overlay the patchwork of skills and abilities you offer.
-Once we let go of the concepts of the 9-to-5 job and the lifetime occupation - or even career - then a universe of opportunities opens up that we can exploit.
+Work is going to occur when opportunities overlay the patchwork of skills and abilities that you have to offer.
+Once we let go of the concept of the 9-to-5 job and the idea of the lifetime occupation - or even career - then a universe of opportunities opens up that we can exploit.

-However, we have to learn how to seek, recognize and even create opportunities that will fulfill us, develop our skills and promote our financial goals.
+However, we have to learn how to seek out, recognize and even create opportunities that will fulfill us, develop our skills even further, and promote our financial goals.

-Though none of this seems easy, hoping the tide will pass you by presents a far more difficult challenge to overcome.
+Though none of this seems easy, rest assured that hoping the tide will pass you by presents a far more difficult challenge to overcome.